Hay una sesión disponible:

 - Implementing the science of learning in the course design.

 We offer a thorough and robust means of certifying edX learners in their mastery of the MITx biochemistry content, through the MITx 7.05x Biochemistry Competency Exam.
 This challenging option is available only to those who register for the verified-certificate track, and successful completion of this exam is the majority of the assessment grade that counts toward a certificate.
-The Competency Exam will be open from December 8, 2020 to December 15, 2020.
+The Competency Exam will be open during the final week of the course.

 De un vistazo